The Commonplace

 0.09

 AESP provides human-in-the-loop review with automatic, explicit, and biometric tiers.
-Governance And Regulation positive high presence and functioning of human-review pathways (automatic/explicit/biometric) for transactions
+Governance And Regulation positive presence and functioning of human-review pathways (automatic/explicit/biometric) for transactions

 0.09

 AESP uses EIP-712 dual-signed commitments with escrow to bind agent actions to human consent.
-Governance And Regulation positive high use of EIP-712 dual signatures and escrow status for commitments
+Governance And Regulation positive use of EIP-712 dual signatures and escrow status for commitments

 0.09

 AESP employs HKDF-based context-isolated privacy with batched consolidation.
-Governance And Regulation positive high context isolation achieved via HKDF and effects of batched consolidation on privacy and throughput
+Governance And Regulation positive context isolation achieved via HKDF and effects of batched consolidation on privacy and throughput

 0.09